 For more information, please visit:

 A minimum of 24 hours notice is required to cancel or reschedule an appointment.
-Please note that you will be charged the $35 missed appointment fee for late notice or a no-show.
+Please note that you will be automatically charged the $40 missed appointment fee for late notice or a no-show.